ten-minute-break/awsmblr/README.md

 ### Usability

-- create a tokenizer and parser, so that the bytecode could be loaded from a text file
 - create a loader for bytecode from a binary format (already really close, just needs to be loaded correctly)
+- create a tokenizer and parser, so that the bytecode could be loaded from a text file and reinterpreted without restarting the program
 - improve error-handling and reporting

 ### Design